Books: by Title | by Author | by Subject | Videos | Events

 Steamers of the Crystal Beach Line

-William E. Kae chronicles the events that put these steamers in newspaper headlines after their years of service sailing to Crystal Beach. $26.99
+A history of a select group of steam-powered passenger boats that plied the waters between Buffalo, New York, and Crystal Beach, Ontario, William E. Kae chronicles the events that put these steamers in newspaper headlines after their years of service sailing to Crystal Beach. $26.99

-Spirits of the Great Hill
+Spirits of the Niagara Wine Trail

 Symbol & Show: The Pan-American Exposition of 1901

 After being out of print for several years. it's being re-released to commemorate the Pan-Am's centennial.
-The book offers a riveting look at perhaps the greatest event in Buffalo's history, as
+The book offers a riveting look at perhaps the greatest event in Buffalo's history, as Austin Fox brings to light many half-forgotten facts.
+The major buildings, and many of the lesser-known structures, are beautifully illustrated by Lawrence McIntyre. $15.95

 Take A Hike